Polymarket vs Kalshi: Which Prediction Market Is Better in 2026?

 Continuing my prediction market comparison, both apps are fast, but Kalshi makes market navigation easier.
 On Polymarket, sports markets are grouped into the same horizontal strip as politics and economics.
 Kalshi breaks sports out into a separate tab, so the lobby is easier to scan and use.

-Kalshi is more interactive than Polymarket because it has built-in social features around the markets.
-The Ideas feed gives users a place to share trade takes, break down market moves, and discuss positions in the comments, adding a community element to the platform.
+I found Kalshi to be more interactive than Polymarket, because it has built-in social features around the markets.
+The Ideas feed gives users a place to share trade takes, break down market moves, and discuss positions in the comments.

 Kalshi